Andy Yerzy

-Andrew Jacob Yerzy (born July 5, 1998) is a Canadian professional baseball catcher in the St. Louis Cardinals organization.
+Andrew Jacob Yerzy (born July 5, 1998) is a Canadian professional baseball catcher and first baseman in the St. Louis Cardinals organization.
 He was drafted by the Arizona Diamondbacks in the second round of the 2016 Major League Baseball draft.

 Early life

 Yerzy, a native of North York, Ontario, was born to David and Patricia (née Wong) Yerzy, has two older brothers, and is Jewish.
 His paternal grandparents were Eric Yerzy (whose parents and siblings were murdered in the Holocaust) and Sonia Yerzy.
 His maternal grandparents were Cheuck Yu Wong and Shun Kiu Susan Wong.
 He attended York Mills Collegiate Institute in Toronto.

 Career

 Amateur career

 Yerzy was selected for the Junior Canadian National Baseball Team at the age of 15.
 He was co-champion of Major League Baseball's Junior Home Run Derby at the 2015 Major League Baseball All-Star Game.
 In 2016 he was named a Rawlings-Perfect Game Third Team All-American.